From Threat to Fine: The U.S. Generalizes the $5,000 Penalty for Illegal Immigrants

 The current phase of Trump's immigration policy combines two messages aimed at both the American public and the migrants themselves: on one hand, the promise of a "historically secure" border and record deportation numbers; on the other, the threat of financial ruin and the offer of an "orderly" exit for those who agree to self-deport.

-For thousands of Cubans, the decision has become existential: to continue fighting for regularization despite fines and a climate of persecution, or to accept a ticket back and 1,000 dollars that could mark the end of their life project in the United States.
-The battle is no longer only fought at the border or in the courts, but also in the minds of every migrant who receives a letter, a notification on their phone, or a viral video that reminds them that now, in addition, they may receive a bill for thousands or hundreds of thousands of dollars for staying.
+For thousands of Cubans, the decision has become existential: to continue fighting for regularization despite fines and a climate of persecution, or to accept a return ticket and $1,000, which could mark the end of their life project in the United States.
+The battle is no longer fought solely at the border or in the courts, but also in the mind of every migrant who receives a letter, a notification on their phone, or a viral video reminding them that now, in addition, they may receive a bill for thousands or hundreds of thousands of dollars for overstaying.

 Filed under: